omines/antispam-bundle/docs/mkdocs/configuration.md

 # Default configuration for extension with alias: "antispam"
 antispam:

+   # Global default for whether included components should cause hard failures
+   passive:              false

    # Global default for whether included components issue verbose or stealthy error messages
-  stealth:              false # (1)!
+   stealth:              false
+   quarantine:
+      dir:                  '%kernel.project_dir%/var/quarantine'

    # A named list of different profiles used throughout your application
    profiles:

       # Prototype: Name the profile
       name:

          # Defines whether measures in this profile issue stealthy error messages
-      stealth:              true # (1)!
+         stealth:              true

          # Passive mode will not make any of the included checks actually fail validation, they will still be logged
          passive:              false

          # Defines whether to disallow content resembling markup languages like HTML and BBCode
          banned_markup:
             html:                 true
             bbcode:               true

          # Simple array of phrases which are rejected when encountered in a submitted text field
          banned_phrases:       []

          # Banned script types, like Cyrillic or Arabic (see docs for commonly used ISO 15924 names)
          banned_scripts:
             scripts:              []
             max_characters:       null
             max_percentage:       0

          # Inject an invisible honeypot field in forms, baiting spambots to fill it in
          honeypot:

             # Base name of the injected field
             field:                ~ # Required

-      # Maximum number of URLs permitted in text fields
-      max_urls:             ~

          # Verify that time between retrieval and submission of a form is within human boundaries
          timer:

             # Base name of the injected field
             field:                __antispam_time
             min:                  3
             max:                  3600

+         # Configure limits to number of URLs permitted in text fields
+         url_count:

+            # Maximum number of URLs accepted per text field
+            max:                  null

+            # Maximum number of identical URLs accepted per text field
+            max_identical:        null
 ```

 1. The global and profile defaults for `stealth` are different on purpose.
 The global setting is applied to validators